oskardudycz/event-driven.io/content/posts/2024-10-11--pongo_behind_the_scenes/index.pl.md

 It was tiring, as I was doing between [flood](https://notesfrompoland.com/2024/09/19/floods-prompt-polands-first-ever-state-of-natural-disaster-what-does-this-mean/), [AxonIQ Conference](https://www.axoniq.io/axoniq-conference-2024) and having Tonsillitis.
 But I've made it.

-**Plus, it's heartwarming that tools like FerretDB and YugabyteDB are open to collaboration.** I'm all for that, so I hope you'll see more of it.
+**It's heartwarming that tools like FerretDB and YugabyteDB are open to collaboration.** I'm all for that, so I hope you'll see more of it.

 **I showcased their recent additions to Pongo like:**
 - fresh new Pongo shell for accessing and manipulating data without setting up the project,